 Engineering from a Christian worldview

-Transferring from one program to another might seem complex, but all engineering programs are sequential in nature.
-Meaning you must take Physics 186 before you take Physics 235.
+Transferring from one program to another might seem complex, but all engineering programs require similar preparatory courses (calculus, statistics, chemistry, physics, computer science) and many colleges offer similar introductory engineering coursework (introduction to engineering design; CAD).
 At Calvin, the engineering courses are all calculus based; because of this, algebra classes will not transfer to Calvin.

-Most transfer students cannot receive full credit for all of their courses from other schools, therefore two years at one school does not necessarily equal two years of credit at Calvin.
+Most transfer students cannot apply all of their courses from other schools to Calvin's engineering requirements.
+Therefore, two years at one school does not necessarily equal two years of credit at Calvin.
 Most commonly, students are able to transfer enough credits to complete an engineering degree from Calvin in three to three-and-a-half years.

 If you are interested in transferring to Calvin, submit a copy of your transcripts and course syllabi to the engineering department chair for review.
 Please do this by emailing firstname.lastname@example.org or by working with the registrar's office.
 Please allow for a minimum of two weeks for the evaluation to be complete.